summerginger/DataSweeper_Project/README.md

 As illustrated above, Python in combination with multiple librairies and tools were used for the project.

 **Data Cleaning and Analysis**
-Pandas and NumPy libraries in Jupyter notebook was used to clean data and perform exploratory analysis.
+- Pandas and NumPy libraries in Jupyter notebook was used to clean data and perform exploratory analysis.

 **Database**
-PostgreSQL was used to create the database tables and AWS RDS used for data storage.
+- PostgreSQL was used to create the database tables and AWS RDS used for data storage.

 **Machine Learning**
-Scikit-learn was the machine learning library used to create the Oversampling and Undersampling models.
+- Scikit-learn was the machine learning library used to create the Oversampling and Undersampling models.

 **Visualization**
-Seaborn SNS is the library used to create graphics for the Confusion Matrices.
+- Seaborn SNS is the library used to create graphics for the Confusion Matrices.
-Matplotlib is used for all other charts within the project.
+- Matplotlib is used for all other charts within the project.

 **Presentation and Dashboard**
-Google Slides have been used to walk the client through the methodologies used, the findings from the data set and commentaries about how the machine learning model will help the bank with its credit card application approval process.
+- Google Slides have been used to walk the client through the methodologies used, the findings from the data set and commentaries about how the machine learning model will help the bank with its credit card application approval process.

-A dashboard using JavaScript, HTML and CSS has been used for a live demonstration of the project's findings.
+- A dashboard using JavaScript, HTML and CSS has been used for a live demonstration of the project's findings.
-Flask and Pickle have also been used to demonstrate the interactivity of the model.
+- Flask and Pickle have also been used to demonstrate the interactivity of the model.
 The Pickle module has been used to enable applicants to input data in the model and have an instantaneous reply with regards to the application's status.

-The dashboard is hosted on GitHub Pages.
+- The dashboard is hosted on GitHub Pages.

 > Dashboard Display [click here](https://summerginger.github.io/DataSweeper_Project/)

 ## 8. Results of the Analysis

- **The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.**
+ **- The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.**

 <p align="center">